 Once you choose a date range, both alone and as part of a comparison, those dates apply across your account (until you change them).

 View explanations for the changes

 When you turn on “Compare”, you’ll be able to see the explanations behind some of the changes in your performance.
 Click on the change percent or View explanations to open up the “Explanations” panel where you can find information on what might have caused this change.

 To see explanations, make sure the two time periods you selected are within the past 90 days, of equal length, and are contiguous.
 Learn more about explanations.

 Segment your data by time

 Segments can provide a more granular view of your data.
-For example, say you used the date range box and selected "Last week" in order to look at overall performance for the last week.
-But then you decided you wanted to see that week broken out by day.
-For this, you would use segments.
+For example, say you used the date range selector to look at overall performance for the last week, then decided you wanted to see that week broken out by day.

 - Day of the week (e.g., Monday, Tuesday, Wednesday)